 Chevy II Nova/Toyota Corolla

 Japanese imports put pressure on American automakers to keep pace.
 General Motors once decided to form the New United Motor Manufacturing Incorporated with Toyota.
-This led to them creating the Chevy II Nova for GM based off the fifth-generation Corolla.
+This led to them creating the Chevy II Nova for GM based on the fifth-generation Corolla.

 Volkswagen Routan/Dodge Grand Caravan

-Of course, VW tried to put their own stamp on the Routan by offering more refined design elements and features.
+Of course, VW tried to put its own stamp on the Routan by offering more refined design elements and features.
 However, the similarly equipped Grand Caravan sold for about $7,000 less than the Routan, which led to fewer sales than hoped for and the eventual scrapping of the Routan.

 Saab 9-2X/Subaru WRX